Question:

 - Sources that don't have abstracts or have brief records in Library Search

-You can use the 'View more results' option displayed at the end of the sources to search all Library Search resources.
-You won't get an AI-generated summary, but you will find resources not included in the research assistant.
+Use the View more results option displayed at the end of the sources to search all Library Search resources.
+These results include all resources, not just the top 5.

 What are the limitations?